nickbrandt/GitLab/doc/development/pipelines.md

 - `sync`: This stage is used to synchronize changes from <https://gitlab.com/gitlab-org/gitlab> to
   <https://gitlab.com/gitlab-org/gitlab-foss>.
+- `precheck`: This stage is used to act as "circuit breaker" or "fail fast" to avoid running expensive jobs in the case the merge request doesn't comply to our quality standards.
 - `prepare`: This stage includes jobs that prepare artifacts that are needed by jobs in subsequent stages.
 - `test`: This stage includes most of the tests, DB/migration jobs, and static analysis jobs.